Phone: (605) 658-6458

 I joined the USD Occupational Therapy Department in 2017.
-I teach course content in the areas of upper extremity rehabilitation, preparatory methods and splinting, agriculture, occupational health and ergonomics, and professional identity.
-I coordinate the Level I fieldwork experiences.
+I serve as the Academic Fieldwork Coordinator.
+My interests include the areas of upper extremity rehabilitation, splinting, occupational health and ergonomics, professional identity, interprofessional education, and fieldwork.
 I have participated in the Course Design Fellowship through the Centers for Teaching and Learning at USD, and I continue to pull from this experience to engage students through collaborative learning techniques and active learning strategies.
-On June 22, 2020, I will be the new Academic Fieldwork Coordinator for the Occupational Therapy Department.

 My scholarly interests include occupational therapy's role in promoting occupational performance and occupational therapy education.
 My first area of interest focuses on occupational therapy's role in assisting clients, families and communities impacted by illness or injury overcome barriers to participation in life roles in order to promote occupational performance.
 My second area of interest in OT education focuses on the role of interprofessional education and active learning strategies including the use of innovative technology and collaborative learning techniques to aid in the transition to clinical practice and to promote lifelong learning.